andracs/bridging-sustainability/manuscript/0-Introduction.md

 - **Chapter 7** explores the connection between well-being and digital technologies, discussing concepts such as digital well-being and socially sustainable UX through concrete examples.

-The third and final part of the book discusses digital sustainability from some general angles.
+The third and final part of the book discusses digital sustainability in society.

 - **Chapter 8** describes "digital degrowth" as an alternative to traditional growth thinking and reviews examples of it.

 - **Chapter 9** summarizes the book and hands over the baton to the reader with the goal of putting what you've learned into practice.

 - **The appendix** contains checklists and best practices that can be applied directly to digital development projects for software and hardware as well as networks.
-You can also access the appendix on the book's Git page: [Link to Codeberg will be here](Codeberg).
+You can also access the appendix on the book's Git page: [Link to the appendix on GitHub](https://andracs.github.io/Sustainable-Digital/).
 Here you will also find an overview of various online resources that support this book.

 📖 We hope, that the following chapters will inspire and motivate you to embrace or invent digital practices that promote a sustainable future for us all, because we all share living on the same planet and we all have the potential to make the future better for ourselves and each other with digital technologies.
 ## Happy reading!